Contents

 In a 3-wire circuit, you need three wires to connect the starter to the pilot device.
 It uses momentary switches to “start” or energize the starter coils.

-Therefore, they require external stimulus such as the brief pressing of a start button to close the circuit.
+Therefore, they require external stimuli such as the brief pressing of a start button to close the circuit.
 Connect an auxiliary starter circuit in parallel to the start button.
 Ensure the motor receives power once you release the start button.

 Conclusion

-We are more than willing to guide you on start-stop circuits to the most out of your project.
+We are more than willing to guide you on start-stop circuits to get the most out of your project.

 Contact us today for more knowledge, materials, or guidance on start-stop circuits.